-WE Charity, a Canadian registered charity, is in the process of winding down its operations.
-As part of the closing, WE Charity Canada gifted \$10,000,000 to the WE Charity Foundation to support programs in Kenya.
+WE Charity Canada, a Canadian registered charity, is in the process of winding down its operations.
 WE Charity Canada is a related party to the Foundation through a select number of common directors and management.

 WE Charity Foundation applied to the Canada Revenue Agency with a proposed amendment to its purposes to permit charitable activities in developing nations.
+The Certificate of Amendment was issued June 9, 2023.
 The Board of WE Charity Foundation has approved the transfer of funds to WE Charity Canada to support programs in Kenya until which time the proposed amendment is approved.
 As a result, there have been related party transactions during the audit period.

-The amount due to WE Charity is non-interest bearing with no fixed terms of repayment.
+The amount due from WE Charity Canada is non-interest bearing with no fixed terms of repayment.